Uiyx/kittenvim/README.md

 # kittenvim
-Neovim config for cat* (Including but not limited to: catgirls, catboys and catenbies)
+A Neovim config for cats.

 ## Requirements (You can avoid installing all of these by modifying the config):
 - ripgrep